BinsIT/Remover/README.md

 unlock files and folders

-✅ Advantages / Pluses
+✅ Advantages :

-🚫 No driver installation – zero kernel modifications.
+ No driver installation – zero kernel modifications.

-🔄 Works instantly after launch – no setup needed.
+ Works instantly after launch – no setup needed.

-💾 Safe for the file system – avoids data corruption.
+ Safe for the file system – avoids data corruption.

-🧩 Compatible with all modern Windows x64 versions.
+ Compatible with all modern Windows x64 versions.

-🧭 Simple GUI
+ Simple GUI

-🔄 Batch deletion support – remove multiple files at once.
+ Batch deletion support – remove multiple files at once.

-🪶 Fully portable – single executable, no installation.
+ Fully portable – single executable, no installation.

-Perfect for:
+✅ Perfect for:

 System administrators and IT professionals